What is qq?

 Options

--f, --files TEXT — A colon-, comma-, or space-separated list of files to fetch.
-If not specified, all files are fetched.
+-f, --files TEXT — A colon-, comma-, or space-separated list of files and directories to fetch.
+If not specified, the entire content of the working directory is fetched.

 Examples